 Mom’s Chicken Char Siu is One of My Childhood Faves

 Chinese char siu is one of my all-time favorite dishes.
-It’s absolutely crave-worthy – spiced, sweet, savory, & so juicy! – but I’m particularly fond of it because my Mom often makes it at home.
+It’s absolutely crave-worthy – spiced, sweet, savory, and so juicy! – but I’m particularly fond of it because my Mom often makes it at home.
 While traditional Cantonese char siu is most often made with roasted pork, we also had char siu chicken pretty regularly throughout my childhood.
 I’m excited to share her recipe with you today!

 Aside from its amazing flavor, its versatility is why it’s a staple here at the PWWB house – the dinner options are seriously endless.
 Enjoy char siu chicken as-is with noodles or rice, OR toss it into a stir fry, tuck it into steamed buns…the options are endless.
 I guarantee you’ll LOVE it!